abingham/eagertools/README.md

 eagertools
 ==========

-Eager versions of Python's itertools module
+Eager versions of some lazy functions.